neu-se/covey.town/FEATURES.md

 ![Overview-Page-2](docs/overview-page-2.png)

-### If you want to sign out, click your name on the top right corner, then click Logout.
+### If you want to sign out, click on your email on the top right corner, then click Logout.

 ![Logout](docs/logout.png)